 Look for the following when purchasing training diapers.

 Hypoallergenic and Fragrance-Free.
-Reduce the risk of your child developing a rash or allergic reaction from the materials in a training diaper by purchasing a hypoallergenic and antibacterial option that has been dermatologist-tested, like Eco Pea Co.
+Reduce the risk of your child developing a rash or allergic reaction from the materials in a training diaper by purchasing a hypoallergenic that has been dermatologist-tested, like Eco Pea Co.
 You’ll also want to select a fragrance-free option, as sensitive skin can have a reaction to the chemicals in synthetic fragrances.

 Wetness Indicator.
 Minimize the amount of time your child sits in wet undergarments by using training diapers with a convenient wetness indicator.
 This is usually a strip that changes color when exposed to moisture.

 Leak Prevention.
 Features such as a “blowout guard,” snug-fit technology, and ultra-absorbency reduce the messes that can result from not making it to the potty in time.